nickknz/HariboteOS/README.md

 because the range of values that can be stored in a char is -128 to 127 for a **signed char**, or 0 to 255 for an **unsigned char**.
 2. There is a question I was confused for several days: In day 19, bootpack.c line 133. if task_a sleeps before io_stihlt(), how could CPU gets interrupts and awake the task_a up? **Answer**: Remember that we initialize all tasks eflags = 0x0202 which is IF = 1 in task_alloc function.
 In task_sleep function, we far jump to another task.
 After we jumped into the another task, CPU will be interruptable because the task->tss.eflag == 0x0202.
+3. In day 19, when we use hlt command, if we add a RET in hlt.asm in app, the system will crash.
+Because we using far_jmp instead of far_call in cmd_hlt() function (line 89) in command.c

 ## The bug have not fixed
 1. In day 15, when we are using counter to test task switching (15.5 in textbook), the screen processing will be extremely slow if we are using io_sti instead of io_stihlt.